IgnacioCarlucho/Double_QPID/README.md

 python main.py
 ```

 In main.py there is a variable called platform.
-By assigning to this variable the available robots in the robot dictionary, the algorithm will run it accordingly, with the parameters configured in the dictionary.
+By assigning to this variable the available robots in the robot dictionary, the algorithm will run it accordingly,
+with the parameters configured in the dictionary.
+By default it is set in 'pioneer_pi' wich is configured for running the pioneer robot in a simulated environment using gazebo.